How and Why Wonder Books: The UK series

 One feature of most UK editions of the How and Why books was that the back inner cover featured an advertisement for a "Collector's Binder" to hold your How and Why books.
 The ad read "The new How and Why collector binder holds 12 titles; a wonderful way to build your own reference library!
 It is available from the publishers of the How and Why books for only 16/-.
 Supplies are limited so send for yours now."
 This back inner cover advertisement was a standard feature for many years.

 It also appears that four of the ISBN series numbers contained within the sequential Transworld numbering block were never assigned to volumes within the How and Why Wonder book series; these being volumes #6582 (ISBN 0-552-86582-6), #6588 (ISBN 0-552-86588-5), #6590 (ISBN 0-552-86590-7) and #6594 (ISBN 0-552-86594-X).
 An ISBN search of these numbers indicates that they were never assigned to published volumes.

 Although the above lists are comprehensive for How and Why Wonder Book volumes published by Grosset & Dunlap and Transworld in the 1960s and 1970s, certain volumes in the series continued to be published by Price Stern Sloan into the 1980s and that additional unique titles were added to the series.
 New How and Why Wonder Book titles included Radiation, Ships and Submarines, Planet Earth, Living Things, Automobiles, Motorcycles, Space, Robots, Aircraft, and the Solar System.
 None of these titles was available earlier than 1987 and thus they do not appear in the foregoing checklists.

 Dutch translations

 Dutch translations of the American originals were published, originally in softcover and later in hardcover, by Zuid-Nederlandse Uitgeverij at Deurne, Belgium under the titles "HOE EN WAAROM" or "Het HOE EN WAAROM boek van".

 German translations

 German translations were published from 1961, originally in softcover and later in hardcover, by Tessloff Verlag, Hamburg, Germany, under the title "Was ist was".
 The edition was fairly successful and produced audio CDs and DVDs later on.

+Spanish translations

+Spanish translations for many of these titles were published in hardcover by Editorial Molino, Barcelona, under the series title "Cómo y por qué" from 1961 to 1983.